agrc/gis.utah.gov/_posts/2013-06-05-utah-sgid-layer-updates.md

   - Featured
   - SGID Blog
 ---
-<p>AGRC has updated some layers in the State Geographic Information Database (SGID).
+<p>UGRC has updated some layers in the State Geographic Information Database (SGID).
 The updates are a result of the work that's been done for the Utah Broadband Project's, Community Anchor Institutions layer.
-During this update process AGRC did some house cleaning and consolidated some layers, with a common theme, into one layer.
+During this update process UGRC did some house cleaning and consolidated some layers, with a common theme, into one layer.
 The layer that was consolidated has been removed from the SGID.</p>
 <p>The updated SGID layers are:<br />
 * SGID10.SOCIETY.Schools<br />
 * SGID10.SOCIETY.Libraries<br />